 This report highlights many of the evidence-based and evidence-informed suicide prevention activities statewide.
 There are still a multitude of local, community-driven initiatives that also play a significant role in addressing this preventable problem.
 Over the next three years, state and local governments, mental health organizations, health departments, local businesses and Michigan residents have the opportunity and responsibility to continue to discuss and identify ways to assist families, coworkers, and neighbors to reduce suicide in Michigan communities.
+Much work remains to be done.
 The Suicide Prevention Commission will continue to promote and support the recommendations from its Initial Report and explore new and innovative recommendations in the coming year.